open-wc/open-wc/docs/faq/events.md

 ### On your elements

 If you are adding a listener to your element, from inside your element, you should add that listener in the `constructor`.
-The browser does a great job of garbage collecting that listener when the element is removed from the DOM, so there no reason to do any work to manage that yourself.
-See the following example where the element listeners for a `done` event.
+The browser does a great job of garbage collecting that listener when the element is removed from the DOM, so there is no reason to do any work to manage that yourself.
+See the following example where the element listens for a `done` event.

 ```js
 constructor() {